nqhed/awesome-frontend-structure/README.md

-# Awesome Frontend Structure
+# Awesome React Structure

-Below is a general structure for Frontend applications.
+Below is a general structure for React applications.
 There may be some differences in the source code to suit the project's technology and business requirements.

 ```
 .